 Condition: The blade in very good condition with minor wear and imperfections.
 The saya shows extensive wear.

-Provenance: From a Hungarian private collection; with certificate in Japanese from the NBTHK.
+Provenance: From a Hungarian private collection; with certificate in Japanese from Toen-sha from 1976 issued by the president Murakami Kosuke.